PRO

 following applies at each race: The

-winner will receive a $50 RAM gift certificate.
+winner will receive a RAM gift certificate.

-Race Cars sponsors the reaction time award.
+Clutches sponsors the reaction time award.

 Of those drivers appearing for first round, the person with the best

-reaction time during all time run sessions will receive $25.
-The driver will
+reaction time during all time run sessions (further clarified under Bye Runs

-in Eric’s trailer, check after the second time run session.
-Bring your time slip to the trailer if you
+posted on the board in Eric’s trailer, check after the second time run

-think you qualify for the best reaction time.
+trailer if you think you qualify for the best reaction time.
+The reaction time award applies only to runs

-time run sessions that we make as a group.
+made during the Pro Stick time run sessions that we make as a group.
+Note: All time run sessions count

-Note: All time run sessions count toward the reaction award.
+toward the reaction award.

-pictures of our cars.
-There are
+to view and purchase pictures of our cars.

-pictures available from various events and the banquet.
+There are pictures available from various events and the banquet.

 WARNING